 This draft Research Plan is available for comment from July 31 until August 27, 2014 at 5:00 p.m., ET.
 You may wish to read the entire Research Plan before you comment.

 *“Asymptomatic” persons are defined as those without known celiac disease and who have not sought evaluation for potential celiac disease; some asymptomatic persons may have mild nonspecific symptoms.

 Abbreviations: GI = gastrointestinal; KQ = key question.

 II.
 Proposed Key Questions to Be Systematically Reviewed

-5. What are the harms associated with treatment of LTBI using CDC-recommended pharmacotherapy regimens?
+- What are the harms associated with treatment for celiac disease?

 III.
 Proposed Contextual Questions

 Contextual questions will not be systematically reviewed and are not shown in the Analytic Framework.

 - What is the prevalence of celiac disease in asymptomatic adolescents and adults in the United States?